RichardKnop/machinery/README.md

   return sum, nil
 }

+// You can use context.Context as first argument to tasks, useful for open tracing func TaskWithContext(ctx context.Context, arg Arg) error {
+  // ... use ctx ...
+  return nil
+}

 // Tasks need to return at least error as a minimal requirement func DummyTask(arg string) error {
   return errors.New(arg)